ajay4002/TabSwitchDetection/README.md

 # TabSwitchDetection
 This simple Tab Switching Detection project been created as part of AI exam proctoring project, in which, it will detect Tab Switching during the online exam if the user tries to switch the tab.

-It not only will detect the tab switch and also exam site will be closed if the user tried to switch it more than 5 times.
+It not only will detect the tab switch as well as window switch and also exam site will be closed if the user tried to switch it from exam site to another site more than 10 times.

+The totalViolationCount tracks both tab switches and window switches, Violations are incremented for either event.
+The user is alerted whether the violation was due to a tab switch or window switch and the remaining chances are displayed dynamically.

+# Behaviour of this site:
+Tab Switching: Detected using the visibilitychange event.
+Window Switching: Detected using the blur and focus events.
+If the total violations (tab + window switches) exceed the limit, the site closes.

 # Execution
 Run it in code editor by clicking run button as default or try run it by typing this following command: 'start index.html' on your command prompt after switching into the according file directory.